vegaprotocol/documentation/docs/api/graphql/overview.md

 title: Using GraphQL
 hide_title: false
 ---
-GraphQL support is built into the data nodes, and some Vega data nodes may have a GraphQL interface enabled.
+GraphQL provides read-only queries and subscriptions for getting data from Vega.
+Support is built into the data nodes, and some Vega data nodes may have a GraphQL interface enabled.
 GraphQL is an alternative to REST that provides more flexibility for building custom queries.

 While REST provides multiple endpoints with small amounts of data, GraphQL provides a single endpoint that inputs complex queries and outputs as much information as is needed for the query.

-The two primary ways to interact with a GraphQL server are queries and subscriptions.

 ## Queries
 Here is a very simple query to fetch the current block height and Vega time from a data node: